-- decreasing opportunities for exposure or transmission of SARS-CoV-2, - reducing contact with shared surfaces, - facilitating more efficient contact tracing in the event of a positive case, and allowing for targeted testing, quarantine, and/or isolation of a single cohort instead of schoolwide measures in the event of a positive case or cluster of cases.
+- decrease opportunities for exposure or transmission of SARS-CoV-2, - reduce contact with shared surfaces, - facilitate more efficient contact tracing in the event of a positive case, and - allow for targeted testing, quarantine, and/or isolation of a single cohort instead of school-wide measures in the event of a positive case or cluster of cases.

+Cohorts are small groups of students and staff who spend the instructional day together.
+The practice of cohorting is long established in public schooling, as students are traditionally assigned to classes with April 22, 2021 specific teachers.
 Implementation of this strategy can vary, depending on setting and resources.
 For example, cohorts may alternate by days or weeks, with cohorts assigned to specific days or weeks.
 They may adopt a hybrid approach, with some cohorts assigned to in-person learning and others assigned to online learning.
 (CDC Resource).